VIVIBRIGHT GP100 Projector Review

 First a control shot.
 The situation for photos wasn’t the best, but it’s what I could do.
 There’s a window to the left, and these were shot at around 4pm (ie, still fairly light outside).

 When you turn on the projector and don’t have any signal input, you get the screen below.

 Once you’ve selected an input, but there’s no data being transferred, you get this:

 There are a bunch of configuration options, as seen below.
-Basically I just left it stock and ran with it – the stock setting were very good for my needs.
-Most of the controls are straight forward, but I never understood the purpose of the “Noise Reduction” setting.
+Basically, I just left it stock and ran with it – the stock setting was very good for my needs.
+Most of the controls are straightforward, but I never understood the purpose of the “Noise Reduction” setting.

 Below is what it looks like to select a device.
-Once the desired option is hilighted (bigger)
+Once the desired option is highlighted (bigger)

 So, how’s the picture on this projector?
 The only actual specification I see is WXGA (1280 x 800), though the heading on GearBest states “VGA Support 1080P”.
 I believe 1280x 800, but I doubt this is 1080P.
 I was satisfied with the rendered image; others in my family were not.
 They said it looked grainy.

 Overall a projection experience wasn’t the goal here; my goal was simply projection.
 And this projector did great at that.

 - Relatively inexpensive